leancodepl/corelibrary/docs/cqrs/command/index.md

 As you can see, the command handler is really simple - it just finds project with specified `ProjectId` and updates it's name.
 That does not mean this is the only responsibility of the handlers (it's just an example), but there are some guidelines related to them:

 1. Keep them simple and testable, do not try to model whole flows with a single command.
-2. Commands should rely on [aggregates] to gather the data (try not to use queries inside command handlers).
+2. Commands should rely on [aggregates] to gather the data.
 3. Commands should modify just a single aggregate (try to `Add`/`Update`/`Delete` at most once).
 4. If the business process requires to modify multiple aggregates, try to use [events] (but don't over-engineer).
 5. If that does not help, modify/add/delete multiple aggregates.